sailfishos/docs.sailfishos.org/Support/Help_Articles/Android_App_Support/Android_Application_Settings/README.md

 For this, you need to enable the [**Developer mode**](/Support/Help_Articles/Enabling_Developer_Mode/), so that you get the **Terminal** app to your phone.

-_This CLI approach requires the Android App Support version 8.1 (or higher) which implies Xperia XA2, Xperia 10, Xperia 10 II and Xperia 10 III products._
+_This CLI approach requires the Android App Support version 8.1 (or higher) which implies Xperia XA2, Xperia 10, Xperia 10 II and Xperia 10 III products.
+The command does not work on Xperia X nor on Jolla products_

 Do as follows:

 1) Open the Terminal app<br>
-2) Run the command below
+2) Run the command below:
 ```
-apkd-launcher com.android.settings
+devel-su -p apkd-launcher com.android.settings
 ```
 The following view appears.
 In there, it is possible to adjust the settings in each category.

 <div class="flex-images" markdown="1">